Ghost Wash by Colwell Shelor Landscape Architecture

 Ghost Wash is a private residence located on a two and half acre site at the top of the bajada / alluvial fan of Camelback Mountain in Paradise Valley, Arizona.

-In the desert it is important to capture all rainwater as a source of supplemental irrigation for the turf area and surrounding native landscape.
-Flanked by the residential wings, the center core known as the ‘Ghost Wash’, the third wash running through the site, is an infrastructure amenity of storm water collection.
+In the desert, capturing rainwater is essential for providing supplemental irrigation for turf areas and surrounding native landscapes.
+Flanked by the residential wings, the site’s center core, known as the ‘Ghost Wash’, serves as the third wash running through the site and functions as a stormwater collection infrastructure amenity.

 Photography courtesy of Colwell Shelor Landscape Architecture

 Visit Colwell Shelor Landscape Architecture- by Matt Watts